daniaezz/GPT2-website/README.md

 # GPT2-website
-website created by feeding(?) gpt2 my commlab projects
+website created by training gpt2 using my commlab projects

 this website is not the best

 i gave gpt2 a text document containtaining the html and css for my past communications lab projects.

-i generated the html document by giving it the starting word as "<html>"
+i generated the html document by giving it the starting promtpt as "<html>"

-then i genereated the css document seperatly using .container{ as the start. .container{ was chosen as the starting word because it was the recurring div in the genereated html document.
+then i genereated the css document seperatly using .container{ as the prompt. .container{ was chosen as the starting word because it was the recurring div in the genereated html document.

 for the css document, i commented out two lines that hid the content of the webpage.